Shorting in Speculative Markets: Equilibrium Price

 \section{Equilibrium Price}

 In this section, we detail our formal setup and show that it leads to a unique equilibrium.
-The corresponding price is described by a partial differential equation which, in turn, leads us to a stochastic control problem.
-Finally, an economic interpretation for the latter is provided through a planning problem.
+The equilibrium price is described by a partial differential equation of the Hamilton--Jacobi--Bellman type.